jrbyers/cs5342-spring2025/bluesky-assign3/pylabel/README.md

 ## Ethics Note

 This tool is designed for educational purposes and should not be used for commercial or malicious purposes.
+It should not be trusted for complete accuracy.

 ## Installation